9 Benefits of Mineral Sunscreen

 Some chemical sunscreens, such as avobenzone, are very unstable and break down in sunlight, so have to be combined with other ingredients.
 That doesn’t mean all chemical ones break down, but the increased risk, means that you are reliant on the formulator and safety assessor doing a good job.

-9. Some Mineral Sunscreens Can Be Applied Over Makeup
+9. Some Physical Sunscreen Can Be Applied Over Makeup

 Sunscreen needs to be applied every two to four hours, which is not ideal if you’ve just perfected your favourite makeup look.
 If you choose a loose or pressed powder-form mineral sunscreen, you can apply it over foundation and reapply as often as you like.